-Stalk (also known as Worm.Win32 Stalk) is a malicious program which is categorized as worm.
-Typically, worms are designed to automatically spread themselves onto other computers and infect as many systems as possible.
-It is unknown what is the payload of this worm, however, it could be used to spread a variety of malicious programs.
-To avoid being detected, Stalk hides the "Show hidden files and folders" option by making changes in Windows registry.
+Stalk (also known as Worm.Win32 Stalk) is a malicious program categorized as a 'worm'.
+Typically, worms automatically spread to other computers and work to infect as many systems as possible.
+The payload of this worm is unknown, however, it could be used to proliferate a number of malicious programs.

 Other examples of worms are Retadup and Forbix.
-Programs of this type are designed to replicate themselves, in other words, to spread themselves further from one infected computer to another.
-Programs of this type could be used to infect systems with additional malware that might cause a variety of serious problems.
-It is important to avoid installation of worm or other malware in all possible ways.
+These programs replicate - i.e., proliferate further from one infected computer to another.
+They can be used to infect systems with additional malware, thus causing serious problems.
+It is important to avoid installation of worms and all other malware.